XeTute/Free-LLM-Endpoint/README.md

 </div>
 </div>

+> [!IMPORTANT]
+> This endpoint will be offline due to "Medical-1B" being trained on our GPU.
+We're expecting it to be back online at latest (DD/MM/YYYY) 20/03/2025.

 ## JS (& HTML) Examples
 Test if the endpoint is up & retrieve the current model in use: [Run](https://codepen.io/XeTute/pen/gbORQGW)
 ```HTML